 Concessions £14.50* / £13

-* Ticket prices include a voluntary donation
+* Includes a voluntary donation

 Our address is Royal Botanic Gardens, Kew, Richmond, Surrey, TW9 3AE.
 Please use public transport as parking is limited.
 When using online maps please search by gate name not postcode.

-By bike: racks are available at all gates
+By bike racks are available at all gates

 Open daily at 10am

 Victoria Gate opens at 8am for Friends of Kew